peace-shillong/Hebrew-Interlinear-Old-Testament-Android/README.md

 	7. Added request for Storage permissions for android N and above

-	8. Migrated to Androidx artifacts
+	8. Migrated to AndroidX artifacts

+	9. Spinners in Selection now displays Books, Chapters and Verse in Dialog box for easy access

+### Special Thanks

+  @joshhazelhurst123 for correcting and adding the missing text from the sqlite database